Ourimbah

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Ourimbah had an average national income level according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $51,347 and the average income stood at $67,121, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates are approximately $55,896 (median) and $73,068 (average) as of September 2025.
-According to 2021 Census figures, household, family and personal incomes in Ourimbah clustered around the 59th percentile nationally.
-Income analysis revealed that the largest segment comprised 36.4% earning $1,500 - $2,999 weekly (1,464 residents), consistent with broader trends across the metropolitan region showing 30.9% in the same category.
-After housing, 84.9% of income remained for other expenses and the area's SEIFA income ranking placed it in the 6th decile.
+The suburb of Ourimbah has an average national income level according to latest Australian Taxation Office (ATO) data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Ourimbah is $51,347 and the average income stands at $67,121.
+These figures compare to those for Greater Sydney of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $55,896 (median) and $73,068 (average).
+According to the 2021 Census, household, family, and personal incomes in Ourimbah cluster around the 59th percentile nationally.
+Income analysis reveals that the largest segment comprises 36.4% earning between $1,500 and $2,999 weekly (1,464 residents), consistent with broader trends across the metropolitan region showing 30.9% in the same category.
+After housing expenses, 84.9% of income remains for other expenses.
+The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 6th decile.

 Frequently Asked Questions - Income